MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-api-reference.md

 ## Repository on the API

-The DeployR environment offers *authenticated* users versioned file storage by introducing the concept of a repository on the API.
-The repository provides a persistent store for user files of any type, including binary object files, plot image files, data files, simple text files and files containing blocks of R code which are referred to as [repository-managed scripts](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscripts).
+The DeployR environment offers each *authenticated* user their own versioned file storage by introducing the concept of a repository on the API.
+The repository provides a persistent store for user files of any type, including binary object files, plot image files, data files, simple text files and files containing blocks of R code which are referred to as [repository-managed scripts](#reposcripts).

 Because the repository supports a versioned file system a full version history for each file is maintained and any version of a file can be retrieved upon request.

-**Repository-Managed Files**
+By default, each private repository store exposes a single repository directory, known as the root directory.

+Users can store files in and retrieve files from their root directory.
+In addition, users can manage their own set of custom and archived directories.
+Working with the root , custom and archived directories is detailed in the following section.

+###Repository Directories
+The Repository Directory APIs facilitate working with repository-managed directories.
+Repository-managed directories fall into two distinct categories:
++ User Directories
++ System Directories

+####User Directories
+Each authenticated user maintains their own set of private user directories.
+The set of user directories can be further divided into the following user directory types:

++ Root directory
++ Custom directories
++ Archived directories

+By default, each authenticated user has access to their own root directory in the repository.
+When working with repository Files, all API calls default to operating on the root directory if a specific custom or archived directory is not specified on the directory parameter.

+Each authenticated user can also create zero, one or more custom directories.
+Each custom directory becomes a sub-directory of the root directory.
+Custom directories can be very useful to help manage logical groups of files across multiple projects, customers, applications etc.

+Users can also archive the contents of their root directory or the contents of any of their custom directories within archived directories.
+This can be a very useful way to preserve old but valuable files over time while reducing day-to-day directory clutter.

+By default, archived directories do not appear in the response markup when a user makes a call to `/r/repository/directory/list`.
+However, when the `archived` parameter is enabled on that call, any archived directories belonging to the user will appear in the response markup.

+####System Directories

+System directories are virtual directories that exist only in the context of the response markup on the `/r/repository/directory/list` call.
+These directories are provided as a convenient way for a user working with the Repository Directory APIs to get access to repository-managed files that are shared or made public by other users.

+There are just three system directories:

++ Restricted directory.
+The Restricted system directory maintains a list of files that have been shared-with-restrictions by other authenticated users.
+These files will have had their access controls set to restricted access.

++ Shared directory.
+The Shared system directory maintains a list of files that have been shared by other authenticated users.
+These files will have had their access controls set to shared access.

++ Public directory.
+The Public system directory maintains a list of files that have been published by other authenticated users.
+These files will have had their access controls set to public access.

+>Important: As all files appearing in the system directories belong to other users, these files can not be copied, moved, modified, archived or deleted using the Repository Directory APIs.

+###Repository-Managed Files

 Each user has access to a private repository store.
 Each file placed in that store will be maintained indefinitely by the server unless it is explicitly deleted by the user.